 In the late light of a summer day, it looks to me as if I need to make the remainder of the pieces from the lighter colors I have used throughout the rest of the piece, including more gold, more bright orchid, more guava, and perhaps some flamingo.

-I can also see that I need to be more bold in my color choices for the embroidery because what looks good when viewed from nearby can be almost invisible when viewed at a distance, and the whole point of this project is to bring my grandmother life out of the shadows, and let her tell her story.
+I can also see that I need to be more bold in my color choices for the embroidery because what looks good when viewed up close can be almost invisible when viewed at a distance, and the whole point of this project is to bring my grandmother life out of the shadows, and let her tell her story, and to do that, I am going to have to continue to dig deep.

 Related posts: Too good to use